SJTU-IPADS/SQLDriller/README.md

 ./click_to_run/inference_optimize_baseline.sh bird dev codes
 ```

-Then run the following command to evaluate the accuracy improvements of all the models:
+Then run the following command to conclude the accuracy improvements of all the evaluated models:
 ```shell
 ./click_to_run/inference_accuracy_eval.sh
 ```